-I hold a Ph.D. in Communication from the University of Washington.
-I completed my J.D. at Emory University School of Law and my LL.M. in Intellectual Property Law and Policy from the University of Washington School of Law before clerking for the now retired Chief Justice A. William Maupin of the Supreme Court of Nevada.
-I also hold a B.A. in International Relations, with specializations in Western European Studies and Environmental Economics, and B.S. in Psychology, with Honors, from James Madison College at Michigan State University.
+Vats holds a Ph.D. in Communication from the University of Washington, a J.D. from Emory University School of Law, and an LL.M. in Intellectual Property Law and Policy from the University of Washington School of Law.
+From 2007 – 2009, she clerked for Chief Justice A. William Maupin of the Supreme Court of Nevada.
+She graduated with a B.A. in International Relations, with specializations in Western European Studies and Environmental Economics, and a B.S. in Psychology, both with Honors, from James Madison College at Michigan State University.

 Vats’ first monograph, The Color of Creatorship: Intellectual Property, Race, and the Making of Americans, available from Stanford University Press, investigates the historical and contemporary relationships between copyright, trademark, and patent law and the articulation of (white) citizenship.
 Through the lens of racial scripts and legal histories, she traces the calcification of race in intellectual property doctrines.
 Vats has published articles in the Quarterly Journal of Speech, Communication and Critical/Cultural Studies, Communication, Culture & Critique, the Howard Journal of Communications, Southern Communication Journal, and the Cardozo Arts & Entertainment Law Journal.
 She also co-edited a special issue with Mohan Dutta on race, coloniality, and free speech for First Amendment Studies.
 Her next book project, Creating While Purple: Prince, Intellectual Property & Black Capitalism, examines how Prince Rogers Nelson’s shaped contemporary radical understandings of intellectual property and Black capitalism through his music activism.